 Best Indiana Trips for Couples

 Indiana can be a strong couples getaway state when you choose the right destination.
-The best options usually center on food, fall color, boutique stays, resort-style lodging, sports weekends, or scenic drives.
+The best options usually center on food, fall color, boutique stays, resort-style lodging, sports weekends, wineries, or scenic drives.

 Brown County is one of the best Indiana couples destinations because it offers cabins, inns, shops, galleries, restaurants, hiking, wineries, and a slower pace.
 It is especially strong in fall.

 Indianapolis works well for couples who want restaurants, sports, museums, concerts, hotels, and an easy city weekend.
 French Lick is better for couples who want historic hotels, golf, spas, and a resort-style getaway.
+Bloomington works well for couples who like college-town food, music, art, and local energy.

 Best Sports Trips in Indiana

-The Indy 500 is the headline event, but Indianapolis can also work for football weekends, basketball games, conferences, tournaments, and event-driven trips.
+The Indy 500 is the headline event, but Indianapolis can also work for football weekends, basketball games, conferences, tournaments, concerts, and event-driven trips.
 South Bend adds Notre Dame football and campus traditions, while Bloomington brings Indiana University basketball and college-town energy.

 Best Outdoor Trips in Indiana